Jiyajiya21/BrazilianEcommerce-Olist-/README.md

 ## Conclusion
 * São Paulo (SP) is the highest ranked region by average transaction value for both customers and sellers.
-* Amazonas has the larget number of shipping days.
+* Amapá has the larget number of shipping days.
 * Mostly payments are done with Credit Cards.
 * Weekends does not have much hike compared to weekdays.